Published: 3rd November 2017

 HDR Light Studio software provides a smarter approach to lighting your shots, with the advantages of HDRI maps – fast render times, easy to use and and photo-real results.

 HDR Light Studio allows you to quickly and easily create your own HDRI maps – each light can be moved around the HDRI map, scaled, rotated in 3-axis, color changed, brightness changed… all interactively.

 Our patented lighting interface allows lights and reflections to be positioned directly on the 3D model by dragging the light on the model to re-position it on the HDRI map, with live rendered feedback as you drag and discover the sweet spots for reflections.
 It’s like painting your models with light/reflections.

 HDR Light Studio includes the finest ingredients to use in your HDRI maps.
 A large library of 4K HDR photographs of real studio light sources contain fine details and character that will add essential realism to your 3D renders.
 Or you can use the procedural lights for soft lighting effects.

 You can do so much more with HDR Light Studio than create studio lighting:

 HDR Light Studio is a complete lighting solution that puts you in the driving seat as a lighting artist – allowing you to have fun exploring lighting treatments with instant feedback.
 Your investment in HDR Light Studio means you will always have the perfect HDRI map for every render – ensuring your work will always be viewed in it’s best light.

-Try HDR Light Studio free for 15 days and experience the power of interactive HDRI map authoring (and more) for your 3D images – they deserve it!
+Try HDR Light Studio today and experience the power of interactive HDRI map authoring (and more) for your 3D images – they deserve it!